scottvr/phart/README.md

 ## Really, why?

-When I point out thata phart is not a Perl or a PHP webapp, it may appear that I am *throwing shade* at the existing solutions, but it is meant in a good-hearted way.
+When I point out that phart is not a Perl or a PHP webapp, it may appear that I am *throwing shade* at the existing solutions, but it is meant in a good-hearted way.
 Wrapping the OG perl Graph::Easy is a straightforeward way to go about it, and a web interface to the same is a project I might create have created as well, but it is no longer a certainty that a system you are working on will have Perl installed these days,